evo-laboratory/automaticode-nest-app-shell/README.md

 ### Setup MongoDB
 1. If you wish to run locally, follow [Install MongoDB Community Edition](https://www.mongodb.com/docs/manual/administration/install-community/) to set it up.
 After successfully setup, you will get the `MONGO_URI` also known as connection string.
 Update to `.env` `MONGO_URI=`.
-And set your prefered `.env` `MONGO_DB_NAME`.
+And set your preferred `.env` `MONGO_DB_NAME`.
 2. Alternative, you can setup a Cloud version using [MongoDB Atlas Getting Start](https://www.mongodb.com/cloud/atlas/register).
 It's free to get start.
 Update to `.env` `MONGO_URI=`.
-And set your prefered `.env` `MONGO_DB_NAME`, once you followed the get start process.
+And set your preferred `.env` `MONGO_DB_NAME`, once you followed the get start process.
 3. Remember to allow network access for your current IP.